-You may have seen recently in the news about how much a domain name has sold for.
-This has probably started you thinking about how easy it is to buy and sell them for profit.
+You may have recently seen the news about how much a domain name has sold for and been shocked.
+You're now probably wondering about how easy it is to buy and sell them for profit.
 Here you will learn tips and tricks to make it easier to buy and places where you can sell.

-There are people who are making fortunes doing this.
+Some people are making fortunes doing this.
 Some are developing a portfolio of website domains and amassing millions of dollars doing so.
-There are others who are just earning a living from it.
+Others are just earning a living from it.
 Some do it for fun with the hope that their domain name will be the next hit.

 The market for domain names is one area that is still booming despite the downturn in the economy.

-In 2001 when the internet bubble burst, domain names took a beating and everyone thought, that was the end.
+In 2001 when the internet bubble burst, domain names took a beating, and everyone thought that was the end.
 Yet, look where the internet is today.
-Domain names that were being cast aside, are now worth a princely sum.
-For example, the domain name Food.com was bought for $350,000.
+Domain names that were considered worthless are now worth a princely sum.
+For example, Food.com was bought for $350,000.
 Now it would be worth around $2.5mil.

 You might say that all the good domain names have already been bought.
-To a certain extent you are right if you are referring to the short one word domain names.
+To a certain extent, you're right if you are referring to the short one-word domain names.
 These, although still for sale, will be very costly.
 The value of domain names is now known.

 Now is the time you have to think outside the box so to speak.
 If you are clever you can come up with catchy names or phrases.